gottfried-github/e-commerce-mongo/notes.md

 ## Prohibiting updating `_id`
 Including an `_id` in fields would modify the id of the document.
 If, for example, other documents reference the updated document, then we'd need to update those docs too.
 For now, I just don't allow to update document's id.

-# `BazarMongo`: validating the passed database
-I should at least check that: the appropriate collections have schema validation enabled and the schemas are correct - that is, from the latest migration.

 # `_product-validate`, `_validateBSON`: handle non-existing `itemInitial`
 In `validate`, I don't check whether `itemInitial` is present in the fields before passing them to `_validateBSON`, because which fields should be validated against BSON is not the concern of `validate`: it's the concern of `_validateBSON`.
 Henceforth, `_validateBSON` should handle it itself.
-Before it handled it implicitly, because `ObjectId` just generates a new id if passed `undefined` or `null`.
-But handling it explicitly makes the code a bit more accessible.
-## What if `itemInitial` is set, but is `null` or `undefined`?
-Again, `ObjectId` simply generates a new id if passed either of those - hence generating no error.
-But for the case that `_validateBSON` is designed for this is not appropriate: `itemInitial` must be an existing value, that should be a valid `objectId`.
-But, `_validateBSON` is a private method, used only by `validate`, which makes sure that `itemInitial`, if any, is a string, before passing the fields to `_validateBSON`.

-# Setup
-## The role of `migrate-mongo` in this project
-I only use the `create` command to create migration files.
-This doesn't seem to be connecting to the database, and using the `url` option in the config.
-So I commented it out entirely.

 # References
 ## Behavior of the schema, defined in the `20220409125303-product-schema.js`
 See `~/basement/house/test/bazar-product-schema-mongodb` for examples of behavior for different data.

-# Testing
+# Product testing
 ## Testing output separately from input
 Tests are first and foremost about the *output* of a component, not necessarily about it's *input*: there could be different components taking different input and generating the same output and the output of all such components should be validated against the same code.
 Of course, a concrete component has to be tested to generate specific outputs for specific inputs.